nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ---

 ### Add property for buyer feature
-The `add-ptb` command uses a similar mechanism as the `addbuyer` command mentioned [above](#add-buyer-feature), with the following differences:
+The `add-ptb` command uses a similar mechanism as the `add-b` command mentioned [above](#add-buyer-feature), with the following differences:

 1. An index needs to be specified along with the necessary fields E.g. `add-ptb 1 h/condo l/Serangoon pr/400000,900000`
-2. The Parser (`AddPropertyToBuyCommandParser`) checks if the position parsed in is valid (Greater than equal to 0 and Smaller than or equal to the size of the Buyer list).
+2. The Parser (`AddPropertyToBuyCommandParser`) checks if the position parsed in is valid (Greater than equal to 1 and Smaller than or equal to the size of the displayed buyer list).
-3. The updated buyer remains in the same position as before, while a new buyer is added to the end of the list
+3. The updated buyer remains in the same position as before.

 **\[Proposed\]** Alternatives considered:

-- Given the time, the add property to buy feature can be integrated with the `addbuyer` command to allow users to add properties with the buyer, instead of doing it in 2 commands.
+- Given the time, the add property to buy feature can be integrated with the `add-b` command to allow users to add properties with the buyer, instead of doing it in 2 commands.
   - Pros:
     - More flexibility for experienced users